Basics of Bond Paper Roll

 What is watermarking?

-Watermarking refers to the process of superimposing the logo or key text of an organization on a paper or image file.
+A watermark on bond paper refers to superimposing the logo or key text of an organization on a paper or image file with the process of watermarking.
 The watermark is almost invisible and can only be seen in the light.
 Primarily, it helps in copyright protection of the document and marketing.

 In the internet age, the Watermarking process is primarily digital.
 However, the process of watermarking dates back centuries when watermarking was only possible on paper.